Jojo-M-C/The-Hitchhikers-Guide-to-Frequent-Questions/docs/source/viruses.rst

-Malicious programs: a brief (defenetally not complete) overview
+Malicious programs: a brief (definitely not complete) overview
 =======